AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Results

-Figure~\ref{fig:200-200_astronomaly_comparison} shows the number of anomalies identified in the top N-ranked images based on the score given by \texttt{AnomalyMatch} using a training set of 200 nominal and 200 anomaly images (bringing the total to 440 after active learning).
+Figure~\ref{fig:200-200_astronomaly_comparison} shows the percentage of anomalies identified in the top N-ranked images based on the score given by \texttt{AnomalyMatch} using a training set of 200 nominal and 200 anomaly images (bringing the total to 440 after two rounds of active learning adding 10 nominal and 10 anomaly images each).
 The rank here is a simple ordering of the dataset from most anomalous to least anomalous by score, where objects with identical score will be randomised in their ordering.
 As stated previously, we have a soft truth label of what is and is not an anomaly by taking the 90\% voter fraction cut used in \citet{Lochner2021Astronomaly}.
+This corresponds to searching for 704 anomalies, once the training set is accounted for.
 We find that, overall, our performance is similar to that of \texttt{Astronomaly}.
 At high ranks (low index), our performance is below that of \texttt{Astronomaly} while at lower rank (increasing index) \texttt{AnomalyMatch} begins to outperform it.
 However, both methods are below a perfect 1:1 detection.

-To investigate the cause of this low performance, we vary the definition of an anomaly by applying different voter fraction (GZ Score) cutoffs.
+To investigate the cause of this low performance, we vary the definition of an anomaly by applying different voter fraction (GZ Score; $t$) cutoffs.
 We find that the performance is sensitive to the chosen cutoff.
-At 0.90 we are searching for 704 anomalies (not including the 220 used in training).
 Altering this voter cutoff affects our performance as the number of anomalies we are attempting to identify changes.
-For instance, with a voter cutoff of 0.8 ($N_{\text{anomalies}} = 2,058$) we detect 372 anomalies ($\sim20\%$) in the top 1,000 scored images.
-Similarly, for 0.7 ($N_{\text{anomalies}} = 3,670$) we detect 490 anomalies ($\sim15\%$ in the top 1,000 scores.
-Making the cutoff more stringent, to 0.95, reduces the number to search for to $N_{\text{anomalies}} = 154$, where we detect 109 ($\sim70\%$) in the top 1,000 ranked images.
+For instance, with a voter cutoff of 0.8 ($N_{\text{anomalies}} = 2,050$) we detect 662 anomalies ($\sim32\%$) in the top 2,000 scored images.
+Similarly, for 0.7 ($N_{\text{anomalies}} = 3,651$) we detect 928 anomalies ($\sim25\%$) in the top 2,000 scores.
+Making the cutoff more stringent, to 0.95, reduces the number to search for to $N_{\text{anomalies}} = 289$, where we detect 154 ($\sim53\%$) in the top 2,000 ranked images.
 This shows the volatility in the definition of an anomaly in this dataset.
 Furthermore, we cannot directly compare this to \texttt{Astronomaly}, as they do not investigate the variance in their model performance nor the effect of changing the voter cutoff.